RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

 A title is often among the last aspects of a paper to be finalized.
 While getting through the first draft, we would typically just use a working title that is good enough to get the job done.
 We then refine it over the course of redrafting.
 The title needs to reflect the final story of the paper, and this is not usually something that we know at the start.
 We are interested in striking a balance between getting our reader interested enough to read the paper, and conveying enough of the content so as to be useful [@hayotacademicstyle].
 We can think here of classic books, such as Macaulay's *History of England from the Accession of James the Second*, or Churchill's *A History of the English-Speaking Peoples*.
 Both are clear about what the content is, and, for their target audience, spark interest.

 One specific approach is the form: 'Exciting content: Specific content', for instance, 'Returning to their roots: Examining the performance of 'Vote Leave' in the 2016 Brexit referendum'. @kennedy2020know provides a particular nice example of this approach with 'Know your population and know your model: Using model-based regression and poststratification to generalize findings beyond the observed sample', as does @craiu2019hiring with 'The Hiring Gambit: In Search of the Twofer Data Scientist'.
 A close variant of this is 'A question?
 And an answer'.
 For instance, @cahill2020increase with 'What increase in modern contraceptive use is needed in FP2020 countries to reach 75% demand satisfied by 2030?
 An assessment using the Accelerated Transition Method and Family Planning Estimation Model'.
 As one gains experience with this variant, it becomes possible to know when it is appropriate to drop the answer part yet remain effective, such as @briggs2021does with 'Why Does Aid Not Target the Poorest?'.
 Another specific approach is 'Specific content then broad content' or inversely.
-For instance 'Rurality, elites, and support for 'Vote Leave' in the 2016 Brexit referendum' or 'Support for 'Vote Leave' in the 2016 Brexit referendum, rurality and elites.
+For instance, 'Rurality, elites, and support for 'Vote Leave' in the 2016 Brexit referendum' or 'Support for 'Vote Leave' in the 2016 Brexit referendum, rurality and elites.
 This approach is used by @tolley2021gender with 'Gender, municipal party politics, and Montreal's first woman mayor'.

 ### Abstract